Biuret test for protein

 Biuret reagent contains 0.75M sodium hydroxide.

-THE USE OF EYE PROTECTION MUST BE STRICTLY ENFORCED
+THE USE OF EYE PROTECTION MUST BE STRICTLY

 In the event of eye contact flood the eye gently with running water for ten minutes and seek medical attention.